ambranava/ambranava.github.io/Projects/Appendices/Students-university-choice/Appendix-b-quantitative-questionnaire.md

 The instrument was developed following a qualitative exploratory phase and was administered to upper secondary school students in Lombardy.

-> **Note:** The questionnaire is reported in its original Italian version.
-> The original research was conducted in Italian; results are discussed in English
-> in the main project sections.

 ---

 ## Conceptual rationale and structure